 We amended the minimum tangible net worth covenant under all six of our Master Repurchase Facilities consistent with the Bank Credit Facility.
 During the first quarter of 2020, we received and timely paid a margin call on a hospitality loan and made voluntarily paydowns on two other hospitality and one retail loan.
-The lender granted us a holiday from future margin calls between three and four months, and we obtained broader discretion to enter in to permitted modifications with the borrowers on these three specific loans, if necessary.
+The lender granted us a holiday from future margin calls for four months, and we obtained broader discretion to enter in to permitted modifications with the borrowers on these three specific loans, if necessary.

 In May, we entered into agreements to modify two of our master repurchase facilities pursuant to which we reduced facility advances corresponding to ten senior mortgage loans financed under such facilities.
-We and our lender counterparties agreed to temporary modifications providing for six-month holidays from future margin calls before further margin calls are possible, as well as providing additional protections before certain repurchase obligations may be triggered.
+We and our lender counterparties agreed to temporary modifications providing for margin holidays from future margin calls or buffers before further margin calls are possible, as well as providing additional protections before certain repurchase obligations may be triggered.
 We were also provided broader discretion to negotiate with our borrowers to implement certain modifications to the underlying loans during such period.
+These holiday periods are scheduled to expire in the fourth quarter of 2020.
+Additionally, during the third quarter of 2020, we made voluntarily paydowns on a hospitality loan and a self-storage loan.
+In exchange for the paydown on the self-storage loan, the lender granted us a holiday from future margin calls for four months, and we obtained broader approval to enter into a permitted modification with the borrower.

-As a result, these six-month holiday periods cover \$277 million, or 45%, of the outstanding \$610 million of senior loan master repurchase facility indebtedness as of the date hereof.
+As a result, these margin holiday periods cover \$307 million, or 56%, of the outstanding \$549 million of senior loan master repurchase facility indebtedness as of the date hereof.

-While we continue to engage in discussions with our Master Repurchase Facility lenders, it is uncertain whether we will we reach any future agreement due to the limited and temporary holiday and permitted modification periods described above, and the continuing impact of the COVID-19 pandemic.
+While we continue to engage in discussions with our Master Repurchase Facility lenders, it is uncertain whether we will reach any future agreement due to the limited and temporary holiday and permitted modification periods described above, and the continuing impact of the COVID-19 pandemic.
 As such, we may receive additional margin calls, experience additional pressures or events of default under our financing agreements that will negatively impact our liquidity position.